eamena-project/eamena-arches-dev/projects/apaame-photos/README.md

 # APAAME archive to the ArcDAMS platform

-The objective is to move the APAAME photographs archive stored on the [EAMENA NAS](https://eamena-nas1.arch.ox.ac.uk/cgi-bin/) to a dedicated NAS server hosting an ArcDAMS application.
+The objective is to move the APAAME photographs archive stored on the [EAMENA NAS Server](https://eamena-nas1.arch.ox.ac.uk/cgi-bin/) to a dedicated NAS server hosting an ArcDAMS application (APAAME NAS Server).

 The workflow will be to: